 1. Directing state-generated gambling proceeds towards higher education.

 2. An annual refundable tax credit for higher education costs.

-3. An annual tax credit for education-related computer and book expenses.
+3. An annual tax credit for education-related computers, books, equipment, and tools.

 4. Allowing Minnesota Family Investment Program (MFIP) participants to enroll in postsecondary education beyond 24 months while enrolled in MFIP.

 5. The consultation of SAC prior to any significant transfer of funds between the childcare, work-study and Minnesota State Grant programs by OHE.

 6. Changes in the Minnesota State Grant formula to aid part-time students.

 7. Legislation that recognizes the need of the family based on their income, rather than the cost of the institution the student attends.